NLnetLabs/rpki-doc/source/rpki/using-rpki-data.rst

 Feeding Routers
 ---------------

-The RPKI validated cache can be fed directly into RPKI-capable routers via the RPKI to Router Protocol (RPKI-RTR), described in `RFC 8210 <https://tools.ietf.org/html/rfc8210>`_.
+The validated cache can be fed directly into RPKI-capable routers via the RPKI to Router Protocol (RPKI-RTR), described in `RFC 8210 <https://tools.ietf.org/html/rfc8210>`_.
 Many routers, including Cisco, Juniper, Nokia, as well as BIRD and OpenBGPD support processing the validated cache.
 Alternatively, most validators can export the cache in various useful formats for processing outside of the router, in order to set up filters.

 .. figure:: img/rpki-relying-party-process.*
     :align: center